huaweicloud/terraform-provider-huaweicloud/docs/resources/cdn_domain.md

   -> Up to 20 advanced origin rules can be configured.
 When `type` is configured as **wholeSite**, configuring this field is not supported.

+* `remote_auth` - (Optional, List) Specifies the remote authentication settings.
+  The [remote_auth](#remote_auth_object) structure is documented below.

+  -> Configure remote authentication to allow CDN to forward user requests to an authentication server and process the requests based on results returned by the authentication server.

 <a name="https_settings_object"></a>
 The `https_settings` block support: